-This area is comprised of four valleys: 1) Round Valley, with Covelo in its center, is located in the northeastern section of the area.
-2) Willits and Calpella is located in the center of Little Lake Valley.
+This area is comprised of four large valleys and the smaller Sherwood Valley: 1) Round Valley, with Covelo in its center, is located in the northeastern section of the area.
+2) Willits is located in the center of Little Lake Valley.
 3) Long Valley surrounds the community of Laytonville.
 4) Leggett Valley is found in the northern portion of the County which contains the communities of Leggett and Piercy.
+5) Sherwood Valley is located north of Brooktrails on the north branch of Sherwood Road.
 These valleys, either directly or through tributaries are drained by the Eel River, which flows to the north.
 Numerous mountain peaks over 6,000 feet are found in the northeastern portion of the area with the highest point in the County being Anthony Peak at an elevation of 6954 feet.